MASTER OF PUBLIC HEALTH (MPH) DEGREE IN NEBRASKA

 Job Growth Projections for Public Health Professions in Nebraska that Require a Master’s Degree

 As a foundational element of Nebraska’s essential services, public health and those who dedicate their careers to this field, can expect growing support over the long term.
 In just the past six years the state’s public health budget has increased by approximately 12 percent.
 This is in part due to the increasing demand Nebraska’s elderly residents are placing on public health.
-As of 2014 the US Census Bureau identifies 14.4 percent of the state’s population – 270,936 Nebraskans – as being at least 65 years or older.
+The 2020 US Census identifies 17.2 percent of the state’s population – 340,281 Nebraskans – as being at least 65 years or older.

-The Nebraska Department of Labor projects that the following public health jobs will see growth during the ten-year period leading up to 2022:
+The US Department of Labor projects the following public health jobs will see growth during the 10-year period leading up to 2032:

-• Microbiologists – 15 percent (more than twice the national average)
+• Microbiologists – 10 percent (nearly double the national average)

-• Social Scientists – 12 percent growth (six times the national average)
+• Social Scientists and Related Workers – 5.9 percent growth (over three times the national average)

 Salaries for Public Health Professions in Nebraska that Require a Master’s Degree

-The following salary figures show entry-level (10th percentile) and advanced (90th percentile) salaries for public health professionals in Nebraska (provided by the US Department of Commerce, 2014):
+The following salary figures show the median to top 10% salaries for public health professionals in Nebraska (provided by the US Bureau of Labor Statistics, 2023):

 FIND SCHOOLS